-Now, of course, to be successful you must learn everything a speech pathologist must know: dysphagia, articulation, language disorders, evidence based practices, assessment, therapy....you get the idea!
-You MUST know this stuff forwards and backwards obviously.
+To be successful, you must learn everything a speech pathologist must know including dysphagia, articulation, language disorders, evidence-based practices, assessment, and therapy!
+You MUST know this stuff forwards and backwards.

-However, just knowing your sht isn’t going to cut it.
+However, just knowing your sht will not cut it.

 Be kind.
 This is my number one rule of thumb for work and life and THE MOST IMPORTANT speech pathology tip and the one that is easily forgotten due to the stress of the job.
 We forget to be understanding and kind.

 However, being a nurse is HARD.
 They have a lot of patients, doctors orders, pain management, families calling, Dr. Google monitoring their every move, etc....
 Have you asked how their day is going?
 Have you told them you understand their job is impossible and are amazed that they do it so well?
 Have you thanked them for screening your dysphagia patient?
 Sympathy and empathy go a long way.
-When you show you care, most likely the other person will be willing to help you when you need it.
-They will be on your team and your patients will prosper as a result.
+When you show you care, most likely the other person will help you when you need it.
+They will be on your team and your patients will prosper.

 Being a teacher is one of the hardest jobs in the world, I could never do it!
-Have you told your teachers that you are impressed that they are able to handle 27 kids all day long?
-Have you told them that they are doing a great job including your IEP students in group discussions?
+Have you told your teachers it impresses you they can handle 27 kids all day long?
+Have you told them they are doing a great job including your IEP students in group discussions?
 Have you thanked them for communicating progress with parents?
 Teachers have over 20 kids ALL DAY LONG.
 They have pressure from administration, testing requirements, parents who know everything, students with behaviors, 27 different learning styles all at once, no plan time...it is HARD!
 Offer sympathy.
 Tell them they are doing a great job!
 When teachers know you care, they will care about you!

 Being a parent is THE HARDEST JOB, especially parents who have special needs children.
 Make sure they know they are doing the best for their child.
 Maybe that manicure is the only thing keeping their sanity.
 Be kind and let them know you are on their team.